Year 12 subject enrolment in STEM and other fields

 Year 12 enrolments in mathematics subjects, by level

-Source: Department of Education, 2022; Australian Bureau of Statistics, 2001; Australian Institute of Family Studies, 2016; Australian Mathematical Sciences Institute, 2021.
+Source: Department of Education, 2025; Australian Bureau of Statistics, 2001; Australian Institute of Family Studies, 2016 (unpublished)

 Data insights

-We analysed year 12 enrolment data for mathematics subjects in more detail.
+Year 12 enrolment data for mathematics subjects was analysed in more detail.

-The Australian Mathematical Sciences Institute (AMSI) identified 4 levels of maths subject.
+The Australian Mathematical Sciences Institute (AMSI) identified 4 levels of mathematics subjects.
 From lowest to highest, they are:

 • intermediate